Mitsubishi Ducted Electric Cooling and Heating Systems Reviewed: Pros, Cons, Top Picks

 April 9, 2024

-This review of ducted Mitsubishi electric cooling and heating systems, also called heat pumps, will familiarize you with these newer products from the world’s ductless HVAC leader.
-You’ll find detailed information about product performance.
-You can also read on top picks and Mitsubishi electric cooling and heating system pros and cons.
-These ducted heat pump systems compete with conventional split system heat pumps.
-By comparison, you can read about Trane heat pumps, Goodman heat pumps and Rheem heat pumps.
+This review of ducted Mitsubishi electric cooling and heating systems, also called heat pumps, will familiarize you with these newer products from the world's ductless HVAC leader.
+You'll find detailed information about product performance, top picks, and pros and cons.
+These ducted heat pump systems compete with conventional split system heat pumps from brands like Trane, Goodman, and Rheem.

-Mitsubishi is a global manufacturer of electronics, appliances and HVAC equipment.
-The brand, founded in 1921, has become a powerhouse with headquarters in Tokyo.
-It also has major operations in countries throughout Asia, Europe and the Americas.
+Mitsubishi, founded in 1921, is a global manufacturer of electronics, appliances, and HVAC equipment headquartered in Tokyo, with major operations in countries throughout Asia, Europe, and the Americas.

 Mitsubishi Electric Cooling and Heating Ducted System Overview

 Mitsubishi began making light-commercial ducted heat pumps in 2000 and residential ducted systems in 2010.
-Ducted Mitsubishi electric cooling and heating systems includes these major components:
+According to our research, ducted Mitsubishi electric cooling and heating systems include these major components:

-• An MXZ Series outdoor unit – the condensing unit – that feeds EITHER;
+• An MXZ Series outdoor unit (condensing unit) that feeds EITHER:

 All ducted components are manufactured in a good range of capacities/sizes to make it easy to customize a Mitsubishi electric cooling and heating system to your specific needs.